 History of Bhutan

 The earlier history of Bhutan is immersed in mythology and remains quite ambiguous.
-In fact, not much is known about the region prior to the introduction of Tibetan Buddhism in the 9th Century.
+Not much is known about the region prior to the introduction of Tibetan Buddhism in the 9th Century.

-The country’s political and religious history remains highly intertwined and the country remains one of the only few places never been conquered, colonized or occupied and governed by a foreign country.
+The country’s political and religious history remains deeply intertwined, and Bhutan is one of the very few places that has never been conquered, colonized, or governed by a foreign power.

-Pro Travel Tip: Do not forget to check this complete travel guide for traveling to Tiger’s Nest Monastery in Bhutan.
+Also Read: Do not miss this travel guide for hiking to Tiger’s Nest Monastery in Bhutan.
+It is one of the most iconic experiences in the country.

-With one foot resting firmly in the past and the other balancing modernity to the fullest, Bhutan is a case study waiting to be understood.
-Bhutan is one country which embraces the modern era but is sharply aware of the downsides of rapid modernization.
+With one foot firmly in the past and the other balancing modernity, Bhutan is a case study in mindful progress.
+This is one country that embraces the modern era but remains sharply aware of the downsides of rapid modernization.

 Mount Jomolhari in Bhutan

-While March to April is among the most popular time to visit Bhutan, for me, October –December is the best time to be visiting Bhutan, with clear air and sunny skies.
-January-March is the coldest period and might not allow you a lot of explorations and excursions.
-You can view the rare black-necked cranes in the Phobjikha Valley between late October and mid-February.
-So, that is an ideal time to head to the Happiness Nation.
+While March to May is among the most popular times to visit Bhutan, for me, October to December is the best window, with clear air and sunny skies.
+January to February is the coldest period and might limit your explorations.
+Keep in mind that you can spot the rare black-necked cranes in the Phobjikha Valley between late October and mid-February, so that is a special reason to visit during this window.

-You have many options available to reach Bhutan from India.
-You can make a road trip, or you can fly directly to Bhutan and travel by road inside it.
-Let us look at each option in detail.
+You have multiple options to reach Bhutan from India.
+You can make a road trip, take a flight, or combine rail and road.
+Let me break down each option for you.

 By Air

-Flying from India to Bhutan is easy and takes a total flying time of 2.5 hours.
-Paro International Airport is the only international airport to enter into Bhutan.
-Also, access is limited to two Bhutanese national airline carriers.
+Flying from India to Bhutan takes about 2.5 hours.
+Paro International Airport is the only international airport in Bhutan, and only two Bhutanese airlines are allowed to operate here.

 Beautiful landscapes in Bhutan